pedrocava/lisjoin/readme.md

     ## 10 h10   0.890 <dbl [1]>
     ## # … with 1,352 more rows

-Right now `lisjoin` supports key-guessing, type stable, left/right/inner/full joins.
+Right now `lisjoin` supports key-guessing, type stability and left/right/inner/full joins.
 For example, since we know the output is going to be a double-precision number: